cmake-basis/BASIS/README.txt

                    of the project template or to upgrade to a newer BASIS template.
   - basistest      Implements automated software tests.
-  - doxyfilter     Doxygen filters for the supported programming language.
+  - doxyfilter     Doxygen filters for the supported programming languages.

   Utilities